5monkeys/djedi-cms/djedi-react/README.md

 `boolean` Default: `true`

-Whether or not the node should be editable in the admin sidebar.
+Whether or not the node should be auto-updated after editing it in the admin sidebar.
 Editable nodes are wrapped in a `<span>` while non-editable nodes are rendered without any enclosing tag.
+(The name “edit” might be a bit confusing, but it is inherited from the Djano template tags.)

 **Note:** It’s not possible to render HTML without a wrapper element in React.
 So you can’t do `edit={false}` and expect the node value to be treated as HTML.

-A common use-case for using `{% node 'uri' edit=False %}` in Django templates is to put a node somewhere where you can't use HTML, such in a `placeholder` attribute.
+A common use-case for using `{% node 'uri' edit=False %}` in Django templates is to put a node somewhere where you can’t use HTML, such in a `placeholder` attribute.
 See the [Search](components/Search.js) example component for how to do that in React.